Welcome to Dunmore East Harbour:

 The photo was taken by Padraig Kennelly from Tralee in 1955 and was later used as a postcard.

-Photo 12 - A Vision of Paradise
+Photo 12 - A View Of The Island Road

 Photo 13 - A Timeless Harbour Scene